conjurinc/apidocs/src/ldap-sync.sync.md

 When `dry_run` is `true`, the result will contain a text log of the actions that would occur but no changes are made to Conjur.
 Set to `false` to synchronize the users and groups from LDAP to Conjur.
 Defaults to `false` if not provided.

+The `Content-Type` HTTP header must be provided and contain either `application/json` or `multipart/form-data`.
+Examples below use JSON request bodies, but form data is also accepted.

 The `Accept` HTTP header must be provided and contain either `application/json` or `text/yaml`.
 The JSON response contains the event log from running the request.
 The YAML response contains only the generated Conjur Policy YAML useful for loading with `conjur policy load`.
 It is recommended to only use `text/yaml` in conjunction with a dry-run as the response lacks extended errors information.